Probate Q&A Series

 Detailed Answer

 Under North Carolina law, a surviving spouse may receive a statutory allowance for support during probate.
-North Carolina General Statutes §30-15.2(d) requires that the spouse not have deserted or abandoned the decedent within one year of death.
-If the clerk of superior court finds abandonment, the spouse forfeits this allowance.
+North Carolina General Statutes §30-15.2(d) provides that the spouse is disqualified if the spouse willfully abandoned the decedent and refused to live with and support the decedent, and the abandonment continued until the decedent’s death.
+If the clerk of superior court finds disqualification, the spouse forfeits this allowance.

 Abandonment means a willful and unjustified withdrawal from the marriage or household without the intent to return and without providing support.
-To protect the allowance, a spouse must prove continuous contact, financial support, and intent to maintain the marital relationship.
+To protect the allowance, a spouse should be prepared to show continuous contact, financial support, and intent to maintain the marital relationship.
 Gathering strong, organized evidence helps you show the court that you neither deserted your spouse nor intended to sever the marital bond.

 Key categories of evidence include documents that reflect shared living arrangements, financial interdependence, communication records, and witness statements.
 Presenting a clear timeline of visits, payments, and communications before illness or incapacity demonstrates your ongoing commitment.